-TARC was originally conceived as a one-time contest to celebrate the 100th anniversary of flight.
-After receiving hundreds of requests from students, teachers and parents, AIA and its partners decided to continue the program to challenge students year-in and year-out, with varying in performance specifications.
-Fifteen years later, TARC is still going strong.
+The Challenge was originally conceived as a one-time contest to celebrate the 100th anniversary of flight.
+After receiving hundreds of requests from students, teachers and parents, the Aerospace Industries Association and its partners decided to continue the program to challenge students year-in and year-out, with varying in performance specifications.
+Nearly seventeen years later, the competition is only growing stronger.